damien5215/BookWebApp/README.md

 Adapting the project taught me more about Entity Framework 6, Connection Strings, Database Initializers, LINQ statements, CRUD functionality, Dispose Method, etc.

-This web-app is not live at the moment but all of the code works as it should.
-To see how I built it please look at my dev blog - http://www.text.damienasp.com/007.html
+This web-app is live: http://www.damienaspbooks.com/

 - [x] 20/11/2020 - Added "base controller" and put database context and dispose code inside of base controller.
 - [x] 26/11/2020 - Add repository and move EF database queries from controller to repository.